|

 International consultant, Rock Engineering

-Barton has 50 years of experience from hundreds of rock mechanics and rock engineering projects in a total of 40 countries.
+Barton has 50 years of experience from hundreds of rock mechanics and rock engineering projects in a total of 41 countries.
 Most have concerned hydropower tunnelling and caverns, metro tunnels and station caverns, motorway tunnels, rock slope stability, and major dam abutment characterization.
 Nuclear waste disposal research projects have been performed in several countries as well, in particular in the USA, in the UK and in Sweden.
+He is sometimes involved in TBM project prognoses of likely behaviour using QTBM, including the longer-period deceleration after learning curve improvements.

-Attenuation and Anisotropy in 2006.
+of a book on TBM Tunnelling in Jointed and Faulted Rock in 2000, and of a text book on Rock Quality, Seismic Velocity, Attenuation and Anisotropy in 2006.
 He is currently writing a rock engineering textbook with Prof. Stavros Bandis.
+Emphasis is on discontinuum behaviour since rock masses are mostly discontinuous.

 He developed the well-known Q-system of rock mass characterization in 1974, and a non-linear shear strength criterion for rock joints in 1973/1982, now known as the Barton-Bandis criterion.
 Further empirical methods linked to Q are: the QTBM prognosis method since 1999, the QSLOPE method (for safe slope angles) since 2015, and the QH2O method (for estimating permeability with depth) since 2007.